Buttermilk Pie Crust Recipe

 Best pie crust recipe ever - so easy to prepare and roll and has a nice tangy taste with the addition of buttermilk!

 Regardless of what type of pie you're baking, you need a good recipe for pie crust.
-And that might differ depending on the type of pie you're preparing.

-Some pies like basic blueberry pie are best with just an ordinary butter and flour crust.
+Some pies like basic blueberry are best with just an ordinary butter and flour crust.
 Other fruit pies benefit from a thicker, more rustic crust recipe that might include sour cream and sugar amongst other things.

 You must try this Buttermilk Pie Crust Recipe the next time you are baking a fruit or custard pie or making pastries!